kgaut/drupal-site-scaffolder/README.md

 The **.gitignore** file is here to prevent you to put under versioning core and modules.
 (See [.gitignore section](#gitignore) for more information.)

+At the end, a script ask you if you want to create a MySQL database.

 ##Get started